VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-messaging/02-create-message-listeners.md

 **3. Sending JMS Messages**

 Now that we have a listener and a Message model we now need a Message Producer.
 Normally these would be coming from external systems but for our purposes we are going to send messages to ourselves.
 To do that we need a Producer class.
-Click on the following link which will open an empty file in the editor: ``src/main/java/com/example/service/Produ cer.java``{{open}}
+Click on the following link which will open an empty file in the editor: ``src/main/java/com/example/service/Producer.java``{{open}}

 Then, copy the below content into the file (or use the `Copy to Editor` button):